Parents: Amir Locke 'executed'; mayor halts no-knock entries

 The parents spoke at a news conference organized by civil rights attorney Ben Crump, who said Locke’s family was “just flabbergasted at the fact that Amir was killed in this way” and disgusted at how the Wednesday morning raid was conducted.
 They said he was law-abiding, with no criminal record, and had a permit to carry a gun.

-"They didn't even give him a chance," Crump said, adding that it was shocking that Minneapolis police had not learned from the death of Breonna Taylor, who was killed in a botched raid at her home in Louisville, Kentucky, in 2020, leading to calls for an end to no-knock warrants nationwide.
+"They didn't even give him a chance," Crump said, adding that it was shocking that Minneapolis police had not learned from Taylor's death, which led to calls for an end to no-knock warrants nationwide.

 Police said Locke pointed a loaded gun “in the direction of officers.”
 An incident report said he had two wounds in the chest and one in the right wrist.

+Gov. Tim Walz called Locke’s death “a tragedy” and said it showed the need for further examination of no-knock warrants.

-Frey's office said DeRay Mckesson, a prominent activist, and Peter Kraska, a professor at the School of Justice Studies at Eastern Kentucky University, will work with the police department to assess its current policy on no-knock warrants and suggest changes.
+Frey's office said DeRay McKesson, a prominent activist, and Peter Kraska, a professor at the School of Justice Studies at Eastern Kentucky University, will work with the police department on possible changes to policy.
 Frey’s office said both men helped shape Breonna’s Law in Louisville and have spearheaded changes to unannounced entry policies nationwide.

 His office said that under the moratorium, a no-knock warrant can only be used if there is an imminent threat of harm, and even then the warrant must be approved by the chief.

-Body camera video released by police Thursday evening shows the footage in slow motion and at regular speed.
-It shows an officer using a key to unlock the door and enter, followed by at least four officers in uniform and protective vests, time-stamped at about 6:48 a.m.
+Body camera video released by police Thursday evening shows an officer using a key to unlock the door of a downtown apartment and enter without knocking, followed by at least four officers in uniform and protective vests, time-stamped at about 6:48 a.m.

 After they open the door, they repeatedly shout, “Police, search warrant!”
 They also shout “Hands!” and “Get on the ground!”
 The video shows an officer kick a sectional sofa, and Locke, who was wrapped in a comforter on the sofa, begins to move, holding a pistol.
 Three shots are heard, and the video ends.